William G. Ritch: Civil War service

 In early 1865, he volunteered for service in the American Civil War and was enrolled as first lieutenant and adjutant of the 46th Wisconsin Infantry Regiment, under Colonel Frederick S. Lovell.
 The 46th Wisconsin Infantry was organized at Camp Randall and mustered into service March 1865.
-They were assigned to guard railroad and supply lines along the Nashville and Decatur Railroad, and didn't engage in serious fighting.
+They were assigned to guard railroad and supply lines along the Nashville and Decatur Railroad, and did not engage in serious fighting.
 With the war ended, they were mustered out at Nashville, Tennessee, on September 27, 1865, and returned to Wisconsin.

 Wisconsin politics and publishing

 Back in Wisconsin, Ritch became active as a supporter of Philetus Sawyer, who was then congressman for Wisconsin's 5th congressional district, which contained Winnebago County.
 When Sawyer secured a federal appointment for Winnebago County's state senator, George Gary, Ritch was elected as his successor in an 1867 special election.
 Ritch served only one year in the Wisconsin State Senate and did not seek reelection in 1868.
 He was, however, chosen as one of Wisconsin's 1868 presidential electors, casting his vote for Ulysses S. Grant.

 In 1869, at the urging of Congressman Sawyer, Ritch relocated from Oshkosh to Neenah, Wisconsin, and purchased the Neenah Times newspaper.
 Sawyer and Ritch used the newspaper to advocate for the unpopular opinion of establishing a new state hospital for the insane on land near Oshkosh.
 The hospital, now known as Winnebago Mental Health Institute, began construction in 1871.